GPUOpen-Tools/radeon_gpu_analyzer/documentation/source/help_manual.rst

 	* Default API on startup: RGA will always enter the selected API Mode upon startup.

+	* Color theme: "Detect OS" is the default.
+This will use the system's setting for the color theme.

 * **Disassembly View**

 	* Disassembly view columns: The set of disassembly view columns which will be visible by default.